rehyan21/Mega-Menu/README.md

 # JQuery Mega Menu Plugin

-This plugin all about mega menu on your beautiful projects.
+This plugin all about mega menu on your beautiful projects. it helps you to massive menu items under a roof.

+Please view codepen <a target="_blank" href="https://codepen.io/rehyanuiux/pen/mZjYBK">demo</a>

 <h3>How It Works ?</h3>